Vinquoy, Eday

 Location:Map

-The passage is 3.95m long but varies slightly in width being about 0.6m wide contracting sharply at the inner end to 0.4m wide.
+Access is by an entrance on the southern, downhill, side.
+Roofed by seven lintels, the passage is 3.95m long and c1m high, but varies in width from c0.6m wide to 0.4m.
 It, like the rest of the structure, is built of sandstone which gives the masonry a rather rougher appearance than in most Orcadian chambered cairns.

 Links:Canmore